voodooattack/e2d/readme.md

 __drawCanvas.js__

-Drawing an canvas is as easy as `drawCanvas(canvasObject)`.
+Drawing a canvas is as easy as `drawCanvas(canvasObject)`.
 It has four forms.

 ```javascript
 //img, sx, sy, sWidth, sHeight, dx, dy, dWidth, dHeight